akeneo/pim-docs/onboarder/installation/index.rst

 Make the credential files accessible to Akeneo PIM software
 -----------------------------------------------------------

-In the parameters package the Akeneo cloud team put 3 credential files:
+In the parameters package the Akeneo team put 3 credential files:

 * A ``pimmaster.crt`` file that is the public key used for SSO authentication
 * A ``pimmaster.pem`` file that is the private key used for SSO authentication
 * A ``serviceAccount.json`` file that is used for Google Cloud PubSub and Google Cloud Storage authentication

-Make sure that those 3 files are shipped to the server that host your PIM.
+Make sure those 3 files are shipped to the server that host your PIM.

 Those 3 files must be accessible (read rights) by the system user that runs the pim (example: www-data).